makyo/writing/work/getting-lost/outline.md

                 * Mic left on, sign that someone might be helping from the outside?
                 * finds mic by turning up house sound and making noise until ey gets feedback, stops by turning mic off
             2. List of Cicero's votes - shift in currency without a corresponding vote.
+        * Walks to town, clinic where ey had implants done was near to school.
     * RJ discovers secret
         * those in control steering net Direct Democracy Representative (All Thing) through software, fight between Western Federation and Russian Bloc.
         * easter eggs planted to steer votes